 A skilled negotiator may be able to relieve the physician of covering malpractice insurance after leaving a position.

 There are rules that govern which accounts can be rolled over to new retirement plans.
 A financial advisor should be able to provide direction to the best way to manage the options along with future investment choices.
-For access to physician specialized financial advisors, contact us.
+Contact us today for access to physician specialized financial advisors.

 As physicians change jobs, many find out that the coverage they have through their current employer is not portable when they move to a new employer unless they are individually owned.